OpenDSA/OpenDSA/RST/source/Glossary.rst

    secondary key index
       Associates a secondary key value with the primary key of each record having that secondary key value.

+   sector
+      A unit of space on a disk drive that is the amount of data that will be read or written at one time by the disk drive hardware.
+      This is typically 512 bytes.

    selection sort
       While this sort requires :math:`\Theta(n^2)` time in the best,